Jeffrey-Fazal/You-Dont-Know-JS/README.md

-# You Don't Know JS Yet (book series) - 2nd Edition
+# You Don't Know JS Yet (book series) - 2nd Edition - Annotated

 This is a series of books diving deep into the core mechanisms of the JavaScript language.
 This is the **second edition** of the book series: